darinbl-pritchard45/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

 Second, always plan your day or week ahead of time.
 Write down your goals and tasks for the day, then break them down into smaller, manageable steps.
 You can use a planning tool like Trello or Asana to help keep track of your progress.
 Planning ahead will also help to avoid last-minute panic and stress.

+# 2023-12-24
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving higher priority to tasks that require more time and effort, you can ensure that you complete them on time.

+Second, make a plan for your day or week, breaking down larger projects into smaller, manageable tasks.
+Using a task management tool, such as Trello or Asana, can help keep you organized and on track.
+Set reminders and deadline for each task, so you don't forget anything important.
+ -- 212个字符